 Almost all medical malpractice cases require testimony from an expert witness.
 This is because a medical expert can determine if the doctor in question followed the standard of care and, if they didn’t, how that failure contributed to the patient’s injuries.

 To qualify as a medical expert, the doctor will need to have a combination of academic and practical experience in the same specialty as the negligent doctor.
-At Shrager & Sachs, we have connections with some of the leading physicians in the country, so we’ll have the right expert for your case.
+At Shrager, Sachs, & Blanco, we have connections with some of the leading physicians in the country, so we’ll have the right expert for your case.

 The Certificate of Merit in Pennsylvania

 State laws vary when it comes to medical expert requirements.
 Your lawyer will have a comprehensive understanding of the law that could affect your claim, so you have everything you need to receive compensation for your losses.

 If you’re filing a claim in Philadelphia, 231 Pennsylvania Code section 1042.3 requires you or your attorney to file a signed certificate of merit.
 This document must state than an appropriate licensed professional has reviewed your claim and believes there is reasonable probability that the defendant’s conduct fell outside acceptable professional standards and caused you harm.

 It’s important to note that the certificate of merit has to be filed along with the initial complaint that lays out the allegations against the defendant.
 If it’s not filed at the same time, the plaintiff has 60 days to ensure the document is properly submitted.

 While the doctor consulted for the certificate does not need to be the same medical expert who testifies on your behalf, they can be.
 Depending on your case, it may be to your benefit to have the support and testimony of a number of different doctors.

 Maximize Your Recovery with Shrager, Sachs, & Blanco